 How a daughter scaled her mother’s part-time business to a multi-crore one

 Sienna was first started by Shanta Ghosh as a part-time business in Santiniketan.
-Her daughter, Sulagna Ghosh, has scaled the business by turning it into a successful and profitable store-café format in two upscale Kolkata neighbourhoods.Ramarko Sengupta
+Her daughter, Sulagna Ghosh, has scaled it by turning the shop into a successful and profitable store-café format in two upscale Kolkata neighbourhoods.Ramarko Sengupta

 The global economic downturn of 2009 is believed to be by far the worst of the four post-war recessions.
 Sulagna Ghosh aka Shuli was finishing her undergraduate studies in English literature from the prestigious Ivy league institute of Columbia University in New York.
 Times were bad.
 The global economy was in doldrums.
 Organisations were aggressively downsizing.